 Since his death – schools, hospitals, parks, and baseball fields have all been named after Clemente in his honor.
 The right-field wall at Pittsburgh’s PNC Park is 21 feet high to recognize Clemente’s retired number in Pittsburgh.

 Formally known as the Commissioner’s Award, the “Roberto Clemente Award” is given annually to a player who best follows Clemente’s example with humanitarian work.
 Created in 1971, the award was renamed two years later following his death.

 “Any time you have an opportunity to make a difference in this world and you don’t, then you are wasting your time on earth.”
 Clemente said.

-Nick Anapolis was the spring 2013 public relations intern at the Baseball Hall of Fame
+Nick Anapolis was a public relations intern at the Baseball Hall of Fame